 High & Low Proprietary Ratio

-This ratio indicates the relative proportions of capital contribution by shareholders in comparison to the total assets of a company.
-It is used as a screening device in financial analysis, a higher ratio, say more than 75% means sufficient comfort for creditors since it points towards lesser dependence on external sources.
+High – This ratio indicates the relative proportions of capital contribution by shareholders in comparison to the total assets of a company.
+It is used as a screening device for financial analysis, a higher ratio, say more than 75% means sufficient comfort for creditors since it points towards lesser dependence on external sources.